learningtapestry/ssdn/packages/core/docs/architecture-design.md

 #### Committed solution
 * Its purpose is reading the data from one of the data store destinations (S3 for example) and exporting it to another system, like DynamoDB.
-* We'll design a generic interface that all plugins must abide to in order to perform the reading & extraction.
+* We'll design a generic interface that all plugins must adhere to in order to perform the reading & extraction.
 * The plugin can be invoked on-demand, so it makes sense to model it as a Lambda function.